Blog Post

 Changing your reading settings

 Want to change the size or style of your phone?
 Prefer reading in night mode or sepia tone?
 Want to enlarge your font or use our OpenDyslexic font?
-In the reader, go to > Reading Settings and you’ll be able to adjust any and all text options you like.
+In the reader, go to the menu > Reading Settings and you’ll be able to adjust any and all text options you like.

 Sorting and filtering your searches